juan-cardelino/facial-landmark-detection/README.md

 ## Tutorial

-To process an image, the following process must be followed
+To process an image, the following process must be followed:

+### Preprocess

-First insert the image in Input folder
+Insert image to process in Input folder

-Then run the following code

-    python.exe facial-landmark-from-file-modificada.py
+### Run code

-    python.exe procesamiento.py
+    python.exe facial-feature-from-file.py

+### Results

+#### Stage 1

+If the image has faces with a boundingbox bigger than 100 pixels, a copy of the image in format jpg is made in detected folder, also a json file is made in the Json folder with the format image_name_deteccion.json with the landmarks off all big enough faces.

+#### Stage 2

+The landmarks found in the previous stage are use to perfomr the fetures calculations.
+Facial features are save in Json folder with the format image_name_data.json.

-## Ejemplos
+## Examples

 ### Eyes centroids
 <p align="center">